The other day I posted on my facebook page asking what the #1 piece of advice for new photographers was, and we got some really amazing advice.

 INCREDIBLE words of wisdom from so many amazing photographers.
 I just had to create a blog post dedicated to what everyone posted.

-I know these will inspires other photographers on their own journey.
+I know these will inspire other photographers on their journey.
 Thank you to everyone who took the time to write their piece of advice.

 Enjoy reading through these, remember that many of them are hard lessons learned and come from the heart.
 I know you'll love these as much as I did!

 WHAT'S THE #1 PIECE OF ADVICE FOR NEW PHOTOGRAPHERS?

 Don't think your work isn't worth higher prices don't cut or give sessions for really low fees due to being new thinking your not good enough we learn as we go but your time is still valuable.

 Don't compare to others who have been in it long time.

 Do it because you love it, not because you want to make tons of money.